n0-computer/iroh-examples/frosty/README.md

 ## Splitting a keypair

-Split the keypair in ~/.iroh/keypair into subdirectories a, b, c
+Split the keypair in ~/.iroh/keypair into subdirectories a/1, a/2, a/3

 ```
-> cargo run split --key ~/.iroh/keypair a b c
+> cargo run split --key ~/.iroh/keypair --target a
 ```

 Minimum number of parts is 3.
 Default threshold is n-1.